-3.3.2 Interesting children in STEM subjects at an early stage is key to promoting careers within the industry.
-During the development phase ten engaging science workshops will be offered to the closest primary schools to Appin Wind Farm.
-These will focus on sustainability and energy making which will spark interest and raise attainment in STEM subjects from primary school pupils.
+3.3.2 Engaging children in STEM subjects at an early stage is key to promoting careers within the industry and within science and technology more widely.
+During the development phase, ten science workshops will be offered to the primary schools around the Proposed Development site.
+These will focus on sustainability and energy making with the aim of sparking interest and raising attainment in STEM subjects in primary school pupils.
+These sessions will help to support the work of teachers within the classroom setting.